AGU RESEARCH

 Our faculty members will unravel little-known facts and facts from an interesting perspective.

-• Faculty of Science and Engineering, Department of Information Technology
+• College of Science and Engineering, Department of Integrated information technology

 • From the movement of objects to the style of an artist, CG technology can be used to reproduce things with greater precision